Chorro/prozzie/cli/README.md

 difference between connectors based on docker containers and connectors based in kafka connect.

+To add a new one, you need to create your `cli/config/<module>.bash` file with the module_envs associative array variable, that contains module keys->values, and the next functions:

+showVarsDescription
+: Print all module variable descriptions.

+zz_connector_get_variables
+: Obtain module variables.
+First parameter is module name.
+If no other parameter is passed, it will print all variables.
+If parameters passed, it will print the parameter value.
+If the parameter does not exists, it will print an error via stderr and return error code.

 ### Compose based
 To be able to enable/disable docker based components, the compose is formed by many `.yaml` files, and they are concatenated in prozzie config command: The